Crossmint/wallet-ui/README.md

 # wallet-ui

-UI components for rendering an NFT wallet, built with TailwindCss
+Sample UI components for rendering an NFT wallet, built with TailwindCss

 ## Purpose